andrew/ultimate-awesome/README.md

 - [awesome-zod](https://github.com/omar-dulaimi/awesome-zod) - A collection of awesome Zod resources .
 - [fucking-awesome-web-effect](https://github.com/Correia-jpv/fucking-awesome-web-effect) - A series of exquisite and compact web page cool effects.
 With repository stars⭐ and forks🍴.
 - [awesome-blazingly-fast](https://github.com/raygervais/awesome-blazingly-fast) - A (satire) awesome list which lists all projects which are described as `blazingly fast`.
+- [awesome-javascript](https://github.com/saehun/awesome-javascript) - A collection of awesome JavaScript libraries, resources and people. .
 - [awesome-buildspace](https://github.com/AlbertoCruzLuis/awesome-buildspace) - 🎉 A curated list of awesome Buildspace projects.
 - [awesome](https://github.com/fibjs/awesome) - Useful resources for creating apps with fibjs.
 - [awesome-star-libs](https://github.com/Vibing/awesome-star-libs) - 将自己收藏的前端库整理成一份清单.